 Sometimes it’s easier to talk to someone who is not directly involved in your situation – and this is where the Chaplaincy Service may be able to help.
 Members of the team are trained to be careful and compassionate listeners, and offer confidential, non-judgemental support regardless of denomination, culture or ethnicity.
 The same support is offered both to patients and to any family members.

-On an inspection visit in January 2017 the Care Quality Commission rated the Chaplaincy Service as outstanding.
 The service is available 24 hours a day, seven days a week and can accommodate any faith or religion.
 The service also provides bereavement support to relatives or carers even after a period had passed since their relative had died.